Davim-Mi/FirstGitProject/readme.txt

-git is a distributed version control system. git is a free software distributed under GPL. git has a mutable index called stage. git tracks changes of  files. github
+git is a distributed version control system.
+Git is a free software distributed under GPL. git has a mutable index called stage. git tracks changes of  files. github